GRADUATE PROGRAMS IN ENVIRONMENTAL SCIENCE

 Faculty in the Department of Geography and the Environment are leaders in their fields and maintain active research programs that receive significant external funding.
 Graduate students have numerous opportunities to undertake meaningful research under the mentorship of Department faculty.
 The MSES faculty includes professors with expertise in several academic disciplines and a wide range of scholarly interests that span the scope of geography, biology, chemistry and geology and intersect at the nexus of environmental issues.
 Our faculty actively engages in research, publishing in the top academic journals of their respective fields, presenting at both national and international conferences, and collaborating with local environmental organizations and groups.

-Villanova’s geographic location in the Mid-Atlantic coastal plain is advantageous in offering a variety of research environments, including estuarine, coastal zone, forest and upland, urban and suburban and agricultural environments.
+Villanova’s geographic location near Philadelphia in the Mid-Atlantic coastal plain is advantageous in offering a variety of research environments, including estuarine, coastal zone, forest and upland, urban and suburban and agricultural environments.

 ALUMNI SPOTLIGHT - ERIN SIEBERT ’20 MS